Listen to this post with Alexa!

 And if you just want to feel a tiny bit better about your suffering, just know that Austin is far from the worst in the country when it comes to allergy suffering, according to this list.

-Good luck!
 We wish you a very clear-headed remainder of the cedar season.
 Did we miss some of your favorite remedies?
-Let us know about them in the comments so that everyone can benefit from your tried and tested cedar wisdom.
+Send us a message on Facebook or Instagram so we can share and help everyone benefit from your tried and tested cedar wisdom.